 Once you are connected to the virtual machine with Windows Remote Desktop, the virtual machine works much like any other computer.
 Connect to the default instance of SQL Server with SQL Server Management Studio (running on the virtual machine) in the normal way.

-Before you can connect to the instance of SQL Server from the internet, you must complete the following tasks as described in the sections that follow:
+Before you can connect to the instance of SQL Server from another VM or the internet, you must complete the following tasks as described in the sections that follow:

 The connection path is summarized by the following diagram:

 In order to access SQL Server from the internet, the virtual machine must have an endpoint to listen for incoming TCP communication.
 This Azure configuration step, directs incoming TCP port traffic to a TCP port that is accessible to the virtual machine.

 If you are connecting within the same cloud service or virtual network, you do not have to create a publically accessible endpoint.
 In that case, you could continue to the next step.
 For more information, see Connectivity Considerations for SQL Server in Azure Virtual Machines.

 On the Azure Management Portal, click on VIRTUAL MACHINES.

 Click on your newly created virtual machine.
 Information about your virtual machine is presented.

 Near the top of the page, select the ENDPOINTS page, and then at the bottom of the page, click ADD.